Low Lunge Pose

 Step Three

 To come out, move your right foot back on an exhalation to return to Adho Mukha Svanasana.
-Now step forward the same way with your left foot and repeat the steps, holding the pose for the same duration.
+Now step forward with your left foot and repeat the steps, holding the pose for the same duration.

 Beginner's Tip: